Weather

 What to Do

-Athens is always abuzz with cultural activities—this is a good time to combine museums and archaeological sites with the café life, getting to savor the culinary scene and know the gregarious Greeks one-on-one.
-Rent a car and let serendipity guide you as you drive around the Greek mainland or Crete.
+Athens is always abuzz with cultural activities—this is a great time to combine museums and archaeological sites with café life, savoring the culinary scene, and getting to know the gregarious Greeks one-on-one.
+Rent a car and let serendipity guide you as you drive around the Greek mainland or the island of Crete.
 Swap the sandals for hiking boots and head to Zagori or Tzoumera National Park.
 Even sailing is still possible in early November before it gets too cold and the charter companies close shop.

-Michaelmas (Feast of Synaxis of the Archangels).
-Celebrated each November 8, this Greek Orthodox tradition features church parades and feasting.
+Michaelmas, Nationwide (November 8).
+Celebrated annually, the Feast of Synaxis of the Archangels in the Greek Orthodox tradition features church parades and feasting.

-Music Showcase.
+Music Showcase, Thessaloniki.
 Thessaloniki hosts contemporary Greek musicians at concerts and musical workshops.

-St. Andreas Name Day.
+St. Andreas Name Day, Patras (November 25).
 Each November 25, the citizens of Patras celebrate their patron saint with festivities and a parade.

 Traveling to Greece in November?
-Consider these great trip ideas.
+Check out these great itineraries

-History & Culture in Athens and Santorini.
+History & Culture in Athens and Santorini - 7 Days.
 A perfect winter combo, with plenty of culinary and cultural treats to discover.

-Local Life on Crete.
+Local Life in Western Crete: Chania, Vamos & the White Mountains - 8 Days.
 There's no better time to immerse yourself in the local lifestyle of this richly engaging island.

 More Helpful Information